Mehdi Boudjemaa

-Mehdi Boudjemaa (Tamazight: ⵎⴻⵀⴷⵉ ⴱⵓⵊⴻⵎⴰ; born 7 April 1998) is an Algerian professional footballer who plays as central midfielder for JS Kabylie.
+Mehdi Boudjemaa (Tamazight: ⵎⴻⵀⴷⵉ ⴱⵓⵊⴻⵎⴰ; born 7 April 1998) is an Algerian professional footballer who plays as central midfielder for CR Belouizdad.

 Career

 Guingamp

 Born in Pontoise in the Val-d'Oise department of Île-de-France from parents of Tizi Ouzou, Kabylia, Boudjemaa was raised in Beauvais, Oise.
 He began playing for AS Beauvais Oise, and had a year at RC Strasbourg Alsace when he was 15, before returning to Beauvais to play in the national under-17 division.
 After their relegation, he had one season at Olympique Saint-Quentin where he attracted the attention of EA Guingamp.

 Boudjemaa began playing for Guingamp's reserve team in the fifth-tier Championnat National 3.
 After turning down an approach from Stade Brestois 29, he was first called up by the first team for their Ligue 1 game at Stade Malherbe Caen on 20 October 2018, remaining unused in a goalless draw.
 The following 19 February, he signed his first professional contract, for two-and-a-half years.
 He made his professional debut with the club in a 1–0 Ligue 2 win over Orléans on 9 August 2019, as a 63rd-minute substitute for Bryan Pelé.

 On 9 January 2020, Boudjemaa was loaned to third-tier Championnat National team US Quevilly-Rouen Métropole, where he made five appearances before the season was curtailed by the COVID-19 pandemic.
 He joined Stade Lavallois of the same league on the same basis on 5 June.